rcardin/swe/README.md

-# swe
+# Software Engineering Examples and Exercises
-Examples and exercises used during Software Engineering course
+Examples and exercises used during Software Engineering course.
+The repository will be constantly updated during the course.